qiyu1987/IbHomework/final-assignment-uber-for-tickets.md

 ## Hand-in and evaluation

-You will receive a time-slot for a final evaluation talk on Friday. **Before** you show up on Friday, you should share the code of your assignment (frontend + backend) with us:
+You will receive a time slot for a final evaluation talk on Friday. **Before** you show up on Friday, you should share the code of your assignment (frontend + backend) with us:

 * create a [Bitbucket](https://bitbucket.org) account (it's like Github, but they offer free private repositories)
 * create a private repo and push your assignment to it regularly (so even if your computer breaks you will have a backup and we can see your progress!)
-* invite teachers@codaisseur.com to join the repository
+* invite teachers@codaisseur.com (username: codaisseur-teachers) to join the repository

 We don't want you to publish the code of your final assignment on GitHub during the week to prevent people from copying each others work.

 ### Final words

-* Show us what you've learned in this programme!
+* Show us what you've learned in the past weeks!
 * Have fun
 * Don't forget to sleep